 Allows Custom Placement

 My articles are constructed in a specific way to achieve my goals.
-There is text I want the reader to view, and then skip to whatever section they want.
-Many Table of Contents plugins simply add the TOC immediately at the beginning of the article and leave it at that.
+There is the text I want the reader to view and then skip to whatever section they want.
+Many Table of Contents plugins add the TOC immediately at the beginning of the article and leave it at that.
 That’s practically useless for me!

 Allows Specific Headings to Be Shown

 It doesn’t make sense to show entries in the TOC for items above it!
-So if I insert a table of contents in the middle of an article, I want to be able to configure it in such a way that only certain headings are visible.
+So if I insert a table of contents in the middle of an article, I want to configure it so that only specific headings are visible.

 Allows Customization with Classes and CSS